 All SALTICAM sensitivity calculations for planning observations should be done with the latest version of the SALTICAM Simulator tool (http://astronomers.salt.ac.za/software/).
 These numbers are based on throughput tests with a burst mirror, as well as Sloan comparison fields, and have been extrapolated for a typical pupil during a track.

 The count rates and signal-to-noise ratio numbers can be extrapolated to other exposure times and fainter/brighter targets.
 We have directly verified count rates up to about 5-minute exposures and these behave as expected.
 Longer integrations are not practical due to the difficulties with auto-guiding (see Section 6.6) and SALT's current open-loop tracking performance.

 Thus, the deepest SALTICAM exposures should ideally be constructed from dithered and co-added ~2 minute exposures.
-Whether the ideally scaled signal-to-noise ratio is reached depends on e.g. the quality of flat-fields (see Section 6.7.2) and the stability of the PSF of sources over tens of minutes.
+For example, recent programs detected targets from 2-min SALTICAM frames down to g=24.7 mag and r=24.1 mag.
+However, whether the ideally scaled signal-to-noise ratio of stacked imags is reached depends on e.g. the quality of flat-fields (see Section 6.7.2) and the stability of the PSF of sources over tens of minutes.
 While the latter has become better with the recent introduction of the active mirror alignment system, we nevertheless urge the PIs to be conservative in estimates of deep SALTICAM imaging until proper characterisation has been obtained.
 We do not yet have demonstrated sensitivity performance values for longer stacked sequences.